howerj/cdb/readme.md

 # FILE FORMAT

-The file format is incredibly simple, it is designed so that only the header and the hash table index needs to be stored in memory during generation of the table - the keys and values can be streamed on to the disk.
+The file format is incredibly simple, it is designed so that only the header and the hash table pointer need to be stored in memory during generation of the table - the keys and values can be streamed on to the disk.
 The header consists of 256 2-word values forming an initial hash table that point to the hash tables at the end of the file, the key-value records, and then up to 256 hash